peteradrichem/Xul/docs/xp.rst

      -d DEFAULT_NS_PREFIX, --default-prefix=DEFAULT_NS_PREFIX
                            set the prefix for the default namespace in XPath [default: 'd']
-     -p, --print-xpath     print the absolute XPath of a result (or parent) element
-     -t, --element-tree    print the XML tree of a result element -m, --method          use ElementTree.xpath method instead of XPath class
+     -p, --print-xpath     print the absolute XPath of a result (or its parent) -t, --element-tree    print the XML tree of a result element -m, --method          use ElementTree.xpath method instead of XPath class